 In March 1916, Mathews was appointed trunk line manager for the central region of the U. S. for the newly formed Amateur Radio Relay League (ARRL); in February 1917, he was elected to the Board of Directors for the group.
-About this time his station call letters were changed to 9ZN and with the increased prominence of the station, its operator and his call, his manufactured products became known as "9ZN Spark Gaps" or "9ZN Receivers."
+About this time, his station call letters were changed to 9ZN, and with the increased prominence of the station, its operator and his call, his manufactured products became known as "9ZN Spark Gaps" or "9ZN Receivers."

-Soon after the war started, Mathews enlisted in the U.S. Navy.
+Soon after the War started, Mathews enlisted in the U.S. Navy.
 He was assigned to the Naval Communications Division, and he met Karl Hassel while stationed at Great Lakes Naval Training Station in Illinois.

 With the beginning of World War I, the government closed all and dismantled most radio stations.
-However, the powerful University of Pittsburgh station was reserved as a government station.
+However, the influential University of Pittsburgh station was reserved as a government station.
 Hassel was one of three operators who took and passed the government examination and operated the station on a 24-hour-a-day basis.

-There have been several published accounts of Hassel's involvement with the Pittsburgh University station which state that the station became KDKA, the first licensed broadcast station.
-Indeed, this story is related in several of Hassel's obituary accounts.
+Several published accounts of Hassel's involvement with the Pittsburgh University station state that the station became KDKA, the first licensed broadcast station.
+Indeed, this story is related to several of Hassel's obituary accounts.
 The Pittsburgh University station was dismantled in 1918 and did not become KDKA.
-Some of the confusion may have stemmed from the similarity of calls: the Pittsburgh University station was 8XI, while Frank Conrad's call (the station that developed into KDKA) was 8XK.
+Some confusion may have stemmed from the similarity of calls: the Pittsburgh University station was 8XI, while Frank Conrad's call (the station that developed into KDKA) was 8XK.

 THE CHICAGO RADIO LABORATORY